pypeit/PypeIt/doc/master_wvcalib.rst

   spectral coverage of the identified and fitted arc lines.
 - *mesured_fwhm* is the measured arc lines FWHM (in binned pixels of the input arc frame), i.e, the approximate spectral resolution.
-Note that this not necessarily the ``fwhm`` used to identify the arc lines during the wavelength calibration, see :ref:`wave_calib:FWHM`.
+Note that this not necessarily the ``fwhm`` used to identify the arc lines during the wavelength calibration, see :ref:`wvcalib-fwhm`.
 - *RMS* is the RMS of the wavelength solution (in pixels).